-Work with the Office of the Governor and the Legislature to reinstate the Arizona Space Commission under ACA to review information each past commission presented.
-The commission should refine and build upon those previous strategies, incorporating the valuable space sector to attract, retain and educate Arizona's skilled labor while improving the state's competitiveness in the sector.
-In 1991, the Arizona Space Commission was formed with the purpose of creating a unified direction for space-related economic growth and educational development.
-In December 1992, the commission presented its vision for the industry here in a report to the Legislature and then-Gov. Fife Symington.
-In 2008, the more broadly named Arizona Aerospace and Defense Commission was established with members from both public and private sectors with a similar mandate to create a strategic plan addressing Arizona's research, workforce, economic development and competitiveness issues related to the aerospace sector.
+Work with the ACA in support of the newly reconstituted Arizona Space Commission.
+The Commission should refine and build upon previous strategies, incorporating the valuable space sector to attract, retain and educate Arizona's skilled labor while improving the state's competitiveness in the sector.
+In 1991, the original Arizona Space Commission was formed with the purpose of creating a unified direction for space-related economic growth and educational development.
+In December 1992, the commission presented its vision for the industry.
+In 2008, the more broadly named Arizona Aerospace and Defense Commission was established with members from both public and private sectors tasked with a similar mandate to create a strategic plan addressing Arizona's research, workforce, economic development and competitiveness issues related to the aerospace sector.
 Citigroup analysts report that the space subsector alone should reach \$1 trillion in annual revenue by 2040.
+In 2024, Gov. Katie Hobbs signed legislation to reconstitute the Arizona Space Commission.